tomnil/tomnil.github.io/public/_/HomeAutomation/roborock/HowTo.md

 ## Install the Xiaomi App

+⚠️ **Warning** This app may not be safe to use.
+Install on a separate phone, and wipe the phone once you've got the token.

 * From the phone, download the [com-xiaomi-smarthome-5.4.54.apk](https://android-apk.org/com.xiaomi.smarthome/43397902-mi-home/) file.
 It will end up in the "Downloads folder"
 * Uninstall your current Xiaomi Mi Home app (if you have it).
 * Open File Manager on the phone, navigate to "Downloads".